 RA-RNTI= 1 + t_id + 10*f_id

-where t_id is the index of the first subframe of the specified PRACH (0≤ t_id <10), and f_id is the index of the specified PRACH within that subframe, in ascending order of frequency domain (0≤ f_id< 6) except for NB-IoT UEs, BL UEs UEs in enhanced coverage.
+where t_id is the index of the first subframe of the specified PRACH (0≤ t_id <10), and f_id is the index of the specified PRACH within that subframe, in ascending order of frequency domain (0≤ f_id< 6) except for NB-IoT UEs, BL UEs, UEs in enhanced coverage or UEs in a MF cell.
 If the PRACH resource is on a TDD carrier, the f_id is set to , where is defined in Section 5.7.1 of [7].

 For BL UEs and UEs in enhanced coverage, RA-RNTI associated with the PRACH in which the Random Access Preamble is transmitted, is computed as: